cgogn/cgogn.github.io/index.md

 With the previous Masks, even when using a filtering function, all the cells of the map are always traversed and the filtering function is evaluated on-the-fly for each cell in order to decide if the processing function should be called on it or not.
 This can be great in a dynamic environment where the set of filtered cells changes regularly.
 But if the set of filtered cells is stable, and moreover if this set is small w.r.t. the number of cells of the map, a more efficient solution can be proposed.

 A `CellCache` can store a set of cells for each type of cell.
 These sets will be directly traversed by the `foreach_cell` or `parallel_foreach_cell` method.
-Its main public method is `build<CellType>` which builds the set of the mentioned cell type.
+The most easy way to populate a cache is to use the build method `build<CellType>` which builds the set of the mentioned cell type, using the filtering bool function parameter.

-If no argument is given, all the cells of the map will be put into the cache.
-However, the build method can also take a Mask as an optional argument to restrict the cached cells to the ones that are visible with the given Mask.
-Any kind of supported Mask, i.e. a filtering function, a `CellFilter` or a `CellTraversor` (but not the one we are trying to build) can be used.
+There is also an `add<CELL>` method for individual insertion, and a global clear() method.

 In the following example, all the degree 5 vertices are put into a cache which is then used in a traversal that is efficient and restricted to those vertices:
 ```c++